tanxiaoo/Hazard_Maps_Project-SE4GEO/APP/README.md

     python dashboard.py
     ```

-Following these steps will set up and run the project correctly.
-If you encounter any issues, please contact me.
+Follow these steps to correctly set up and run the project.
+If you encounter any issues during the process, please refer to the project documentation or contact the project development team for assistance.